-Dr José María García-Rodríguez received the M.Sc. degree (Hons.) in computer science and software engineering from the University of Seville, Spain in 2008 and the Ph.D. on technology and software engineering from the same University in 2012.
+Dr José María García-Rodríguez received his M.Sc. degree (Hons.) in computer science and software engineering from the University of Seville, Spain in 2008 and his Ph.D. on technology and software engineering from the same University in 2012.
 From 2006 to 2013, he was a Research Assistant with the University of Seville.
 From 2012 to 2015, he was a Postdoc Researcher and Assistant Professor with the Semantics Technology Institute of the University of Innsbruck, Austria.
 In 2015, he rejoined the University of Seville as Assistant Professor, and since 2019 he has been an Associate Professor with the Applied Software Engineering Group, Smart Computer Systems Research and Engineering Lab, Research Institute of Computer Engineering, University of Seville, Spain.
 He has published more than 20 articles as conference papers, workshop papers, technical reports and journal articles.
 His research focus is on blockchain, semantic web technologies, service-oriented architectures and linked data.

 Antonio José Sáenz-Albanés